PREPARING FOR YOUR RHINOPLASTY (NOSE JOB)

 RHINOPLASTY AT AESTHETICS DUBAI

-The thought of undergoing a rhinoplasty can be a pretty exciting, yet nerve wracking feeling.
-The best way to overcome these nerves is by being mentally and physically prepared, and informed in every way possible.
+The thought of undergoing rhinoplasty can be a pretty exciting, yet nerve-wracking feeling.
+The best way to overcome these nerves is by being mentally and physically prepared and informed in every way possible.

 It is important that you tell your doctor if you have previously had an injury to your nose or any type of surgery on your nose, even if it was a long time ago.
 Your plastic surgeon should also be aware of any breathing difficulties or allergies you may have.
 If you have heart, lung, or liver disease, poor circulation, diabetes, smoke, take certain medications, or have a history of blood clots, you are at a higher risk for complications.
 It is essential that you explain your medical history in detail when speaking to your doctor.

 For about three weeks before your scheduled surgery date, it is important that you quit smoking to reduce the risk of complications.
 It is recommended that you do not continue smoking after your surgery either.
 Smoking has been shown to cause poor healing and cause scars.
 You should also arrange for a loved one to drive you from the hospital and take care of you the first few days after surgery.
 Your doctor will give you a list of prescriptions you must get, these should be filled before your surgery.
 Eating healthy before your surgery is always a good idea.
 Feeding your body the right nutrients and vitamins will help your body adapt to the changes that are being made and help you recover faster.
 Water is also very important.
 You must stay hydrated before and after surgery.